kristenlebersole-alt/ai-product-strategy/04-the-contract/golden-dataset.md

 ## Confidence UX Design

 **Approach:** Display the estimated statistics by a complexity rating (Green, Yellow, Red) on each rule (applied at time of parsing).
 Humans able to review and update.
 Stats on updates and changes.
-Visible
+Visible Reasoning on why confidence is low for yellow and red.
+Example would be contract has create a rule using a new metric never used in previous contracts so it cant slot it into the table or view it easily.
+This needs to be visible to user and notification to internal in the background.

 **Confident (>90%):** User can Approve/Edit/Reject.
 Show Confidence Color Rating.
 Provide Image extract.